mvit777/psroids/README.md

 While the structure of the project is a bit convoluted I can assure you that it allows a user of any technical skill to send cards to a MS Teams in a matter of seconds and in a funny way.

-## A few pictures of how it looks like at his full strength
+## A few pictures of how it looks like at its full strength
 You just invoke with no arguments
 ```powershell
 PS C:\Bin\Teams-Messenger> .\main.ps1